CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_08_Monitoring_and_troubleshooting_Windows_Server.md

    > **Note**: Wait 1 minute to allow the data capture to occur.

 ### Task 3: Remove the workload and review the performance data

+In this task, after removing the CPU stress workload, you will stop the data collector set and review the performance data to determine the impact of the additional workload on system performance.

 1. On **SEA-SVR2**, switch to **CPU Stress** dialog box and close it.